 Honors in the Major

-Students may earn the distinction of departmental honors by achieving a 3.5 or greater GPA in their economics courses (including required mathematics and statistics classes) and successfully completing the two-semester honors thesis classes CAS EC 401 and EC 402 (students may count these classes as fulfilling two of the required five electives in the major).
+Students may earn the distinction of departmental Honors in the Major by achieving a 3.5 or greater GPA in their economics courses (including required mathematics and statistics classes) and successfully completing the two-semester honors thesis classes CAS EC 401 and EC 402 (students may count these classes as fulfilling two of the required five electives in the major).
 The CAS EC 401/402 sequence culminates in a thesis (written under the supervision of an Economics Department faculty member) and oral defense of the thesis before a committee of three faculty in April.
-Students are strongly urged to complete CAS EC 204 or EC 304 before enrolling in CAS EC 401.
+Students must complete CAS EC 204 or EC 304 before enrolling in CAS EC 401.
 Qualified students who are interested in writing a thesis should contact Professor Todd Idson, Director of Undergraduate Studies in the Economics Department, no later than the second semester of their junior year, and if approved will be directly registered in EC 401 by the Department of Economics staff.